changxi6/CNN_LSTM_CHL7001/README.md

 # 1. Why are we interested in stock price prediction? <a class="anchor" id="abstract"></a>

 Stock return prediction is one of the most attractive issues in money related exploration.
 It is firmly identified with numerous significant budgetary issues, for example, portfolio the executives, capital expense and market efficiency.The monetary market colossally impacts our every day lives in numerous points of view.
 Our gathering needs to conjecture the stock through the consecutive information.
 Individuals put resources into trade exchanged assets against the swelling rate.
 Netflix produces TV arrangement to uncover Wall Street's life.
 Time arrangement guaging is one of the most testing missions by profound learning.
 In this exploration, we expect to locate a proper model for stock value forecast alongside a benefit expanding exchanging technique.
 Long momentary memory is the principle strategy utilized on the objectives of stock cost of two companies: The Procter and Gamble Company and Bank of America.
-As examination, a few information de-noising is done by one-dimentional residual convolutional network before going into the LSTM as input features
+As examination, a few information de-noising is done by one-dimentional residual convolutional network.

 Honestly speaking, we would like to apply netural networks on stock data to make some prediction on stock price.
 Try to find some chances to earn some money in the market.
 This is our inital thoughts.